sudohogan/sudohogan/README.md

 - Hello, i’m Isreal Koko Hogan.
-- Junior Developer, Skateboarder....
+- Software Developer, Skateboarder and occasionally a Technical Writer.
 - I code front end with Flutter,
-- And backend with NodeJS.
+- Backend with Node.js.
-- I’m open to work or collaborate on Front & Back end projects, feel free to reach out.
+- I’m open to work or collaborate on projects, feel free to reach out.

-You could also HMU to get served in Video Games lol, no jokes though.
+You could also HMU to get served in video games lol, no jokes though.